DishankChauhan/Zipp/README.md

 # Zipp: One Click Website Deployer 🚀

 A modern platform that revolutionizes how developers deploy their websites.
-With Zipp, you can deploy any website instantly with just one click using Docker containerization - no complex configurations, no deployment headaches, just pure simplicity.
+With Zipp, you can deploy any website instantly with just one click - no complex configurations, no deployment headaches, just pure simplicity.

 ![Zipp Landing Page](frontend/public/Landing.png)